Can self-defense be a valid defense against a domestic violence charge? Yes, it definitely can.

 Sometimes a criminal action can be acceptable if you are defending yourself—even if the other person is smaller and weaker than you, and even if they are your spouse.

-Overview of Domestic Violence in Florida Law
+Domestic Violence Law in Florida

 However, penalties for a crime may be enhanced if the crime involved domestic violence.
 Examples of crimes that can also be domestic violence offenses include assault, kidnapping, stalking, sexual battery, sexual assault, and any crime causing physical injury or death.